jonsimonsen/webaoa/README.md

 -Text files in the folder Info/ are used to populate unit- or person-specific parts of pages.

 -A test framework is provided so a developer can test that things have not been broken.
--A global constant names TESTING determines if tests are run while browsing the site.
+-A global constant named TESTING determines if tests are run while browsing the site.
 -Error messages from tests are logged to the console.
 -If the error would cause the site to stop loading, an alert might be printed for the user.
 -An alert might also be used to give the user other info (for example if an unsupported browser is being used).